metno/gridpp/README.md

 - Computationally efficient **neighbourhood** methods to compute neighbourhood min, mean, max, and any quantile.
 - Data assimilation using **optimal interpolation** (OI) to merge observations and gridded forecasts (deterministic or ensemble)
 - Efficient data structures for nearest location lookup in a vector or grid of locations
-- Support for Netcdf files with great flexibility in variable names, number of dimensions, and names
+- Command-line client with support for Netcdf files with flexibility in how variables and dimensions are configured

 ## Example